 You may be wondering what the difference between CMS and TMS is - a game localization CMS can go beyond simple translation to help developers with the organization of game assets and the management of game quality.
 A localization CMS offers a deeper tool set and greater transparency.

-What challenges can a game localization CMS solve?
+What challenges can a game localization system solve?

 To truly appreciate the benefits of a game localization CMS, you must consider the traditional game development life cycle and the most commonly used tools for localization.
 Usually, game localizations occur at the very end of development in rushed batches.
 The most used game localization tool is probably the humble spreadsheet.